jeremycaine/graph-rag-demo/rag-explain.md

 ## Key Insights

-### Embeddings are ONLY for Finding, NOT for Reading
+### Embeddings are for Finding, not for Reading
 ```
 ┌─────────────────────────────────────────────────┐
 │ Embeddings (vectors): Used ONLY for search      │
 │ - Query vector → Find similar chunk vectors     │
-│ - Think: "Which chunks are relevant?"          │
+│ - i.e. "Which chunks are relevant?"             │
 └─────────────────────────────────────────────────┘
                     ↓
 ┌─────────────────────────────────────────────────┐
 │ Original Text: Sent to the LLM                  │
 │ - Actual words from matching chunks             │
 │ - LLM reads and understands like humans do      │
 └─────────────────────────────────────────────────┘
 ```